StatisticsHealthEconomics/stat0019_binder/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/StatisticsHealthEconomics/stat0019_binder/bmhe?urlpath=rstudio)

+## Using docker locally

+[Binder](https://mybinder.org/) is basically just a front-end to run a [docker container](https://www.docker.com/resources/what-container/) remotely.
+You can also install docker locally, which means that you can run a virtual machine (much as you do by running Binder, as per the instructions above).
+[Here](https://docs.docker.com/desktop/) you can find some instructions on installing and running a local instance of docker.

+Once you have done this, you can run the docker virtul machine **locally**, which means that you don't need to install `R` or `OpenBUGS`/`JAGS` on your machine, but rather use the container to do the practicals.
+To do this, you will still need to install locally this GitHub repository (see details below).

 ## Local installation

 Alternatively, you can use this repository onto your computer and use it locally.
 There are various ways in which you can do so.